Jim Soule – President

 Alexander Silva was born and raised in Fall River, later graduating from UMass Dartmouth with a degree in communications.
 After moving to Central Massachusetts, he worked as a ghost writer in Boston before becoming the sole editor and reporter for two small town newspapers.
-While away from Fall River, he served on the Arts History Architecture (AHA) Fall River Steering Committee and helped form the Fall River Alliance volunteer group.
+While away from Fall River, he served on the Arts History Architecture (AHA) Fall River Steering Committee.
 Now back in his hometown, he serves on the Preservation Society of Fall River’s Board of Directors and the city’s Community Preservation Committee.

 Maria Connie Soule

 Maria Connie Soule was born on Sao Miguel, Portugal, and came to Fall River with her family when she was 5 years old.
 She has worked her professional career at the Department of Veterans’ Affairs.
 Before finishing her nursing education, she also worked at various Fall River mills stitching and inspecting.
 Although preferring a low profile, in fact, she’s the brains and creative power behind her husband Jim’s 20 years of local preservation efforts.